 I have a background in professional training and personal branding and I additionally combine these skills to teach you how to turn your book into a course and how to build your personal brand.

 So who am I?

 I have been described in many ways - enthusiastic, high energy, inspirational, motivation and fun.
 I have also been described as beautifully eccentric, which I do indeed take as a compliment.
 What you get is what you see.
 What I want for you, is to own who you are and to share your gifts with the world.

-In between drinking peppermint or Earl Grey tea, eating raw chocolate goodies and walking the the loves of my life - Ferdy dog, Marley Moo & Angel, I can be found writing non fiction and soon my first children's book.
+In between drinking white tea with peppermint, experimenting with recipes and walking the the loves of my life - Ferdy dog, Marley Moo & Angel, I can be found writing non fiction and soon my first children's book.
 And I do a bit of abstract arty stuff with wire and wool.